What to Expect: Coronavirus Response

 - Our optical staff are using strict disinfection protocol for eyeglass frames and sunglasses.
 No frame will be put back on the frame board without being properly disinfected using UVC light and/or hypochlorous acid.
 No patient will be allowed to freely browse in optical without assistance from a staff member to ensure cleaning standards can be upheld.

-Finally—We are grateful to be able to start seeing all of our patients again!
-We are proud to have been able to be open 5 days a week for emergencies during this entire crisis to make sure all of our patients’ urgent eyecare needs have been met.
+Finally—We are proud to have been able to be open 5 days a week for emergencies during this entire crisis to make sure all of our patients’ urgent eyecare needs have been met.

 Drs.
 Angela Harvey & Kevin Flynn